NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     of the fact that it is possible to interpolate into this DEM when finding the closest distance to it from a point in the source cloud (the text above has more detailed information).

+--skip-shared-box-estimation
+    Do not estimate the shared bounding box of the two clouds.
+This estimation can be costly for large clouds but helps with eliminating outliers.

 --config-file <file.yaml>
     This is an advanced option.
 Read the alignment parameters from a configuration file, in the format expected by libpointmatcher,